Bob Geldof: Fathers' rights

 From January 2002 until sometime in 2005, Geldof listened very closely to Father's Rights campaigners; it was reported that he had sacks of mail arriving at his door on a daily basis from fathers who were unhappy with the British family courts.
-He said, "I am heartbroken.
+He said: "I am heartbroken.
 I just cannot believe what happens to people, what is done to them in the name of the law.
 You only have to open your eyes to see what I call the 'Sad Dads on Sundays Syndrome'".
-He has also called for the Children Act to be repealed and his latest statement to Father's Rights campaigners was, "It's not in my nature to shut up".
+He has also called for the Children Act to be repealed, and his latest statement to Father's Rights campaigners was, "It's not in my nature to shut up".

 Climate action and environmentalism

-In 2007, Bob Geldof contributed to an online debate on hybrid cars and climate change, expressing scepticism about the effectiveness of renewable energy initiatives.
-While acknowledging he drove a hybrid car mainly to avoid London’s congestion charge, he described hybrid technology as "not coherent" and dismissed wind and wave power as "Mickey Mouse".
+In 2007, Geldof contributed to an online debate on hybrid cars and climate change, expressing scepticism about the effectiveness of renewable energy initiatives.
+While acknowledging he drove a hybrid car mainly to avoid London's congestion charge, he described hybrid technology as "not coherent" and dismissed wind and wave power as "Mickey Mouse".
 Geldof argued that behavioural change through taxation can influence actions, but technologies like hybrids alone are insufficient to address climate change.
 He advocated for a rapid expansion of nuclear power as the most effective way to reduce environmental impact.

 In March 2012, Geldof expressed concern about rising population and falling water levels in Arab countries.
 He also predicted famine, plague, and wars if the population did not stabilise.
 Geldof asked countries to lower their birth rates to lessen the burden on the environment.
-"We must see the possibility of life, not just to individual children, but to the human species," he said "And I'm not that optimistic."
+"We must see the possibility of life, not just to individual children, but to the human species," he said.
+"And I'm not that optimistic."

-In a 2019 Guardian article, Geldof discussed his climate action views; He noted that after decades of decline, global hunger has begun rising again, with 820 million people facing chronic food insecurity, and that smallholder farmers are particularly affected by extreme weather events.
+In a 2019 Guardian article, Geldof discussed his climate action views; he noted that after decades of decline, global hunger has begun rising again, with 820 million people facing chronic food insecurity, and that small-holder farmers are particularly affected by extreme weather events.
 He also emphasised that food production contributes to climate change through methane emissions and deforestation.
-Geldof argued that achieving the UN Sustainable Development Goals, particularly zero hunger, requires immediate investment in smallholder farmers and coordination among governments, international organisations, and private actors.
+Geldof argued that achieving the UN Sustainable Development Goals, particularly zero hunger, requires immediate investment in small-holder farmers and coordination among governments, international organisations, and private actors.
 He cited the Global Agriculture and Food Security Programme as an example of effective international cooperation and noted upcoming global summits as opportunities to address hunger while maintaining environmental sustainability.

-In October 2022, Bob Geldof expressed support for climate activists who threw soup over Van Gogh's Sunflowers at the National Gallery in London, describing their actions as "1,000% right" and "clever" because the painting was protected by glass and not damaged.
+In October 2022, Geldof expressed support for climate activists who threw soup over Van Gogh's Sunflowers at the National Gallery in London, describing their actions as "1,000% right" and "clever" because the painting was protected by glass and not damaged.
 He acknowledged that while the act was annoying, it drew attention to the urgency of climate change, which he considered a greater threat than temporary disruption.
-Geldof also commented on the broader climate movement, stating he supported the passion and bravery of activists and rejected the idea that Western humanitarian efforts should be dismissed as “white saviour” interventions.
+Geldof also commented on the broader climate movement, stating he supported the passion and bravery of activists and rejected the idea that Western humanitarian efforts should be dismissed as "white saviour" interventions.